Curriculum for Excellence: Development

-It was developed out of a 2002 consultation exercise – the National Debate on Education – undertaken by the-then First McConnell government of the Scottish Executive on the state of school education.
+The Curriculum for Excellence was developed out of the National Debate on Education, a 2002 consultation exercise on the state of school education undertaken by the First McConnell government of the Scottish Executive.
 In response to the National Debate, Ministers established a Curriculum Review Group in November 2003 to identify the purposes of education for the 3–18 age range and to determine key principles to be applied in a redesign of the curriculum.
 Its work resulted in the publication in November 2004 of the document A Curriculum for Excellence.
 This document identified four key purposes of education; those that enable young people to become, "successful learners, confident individuals, responsible citizens and effective contributors."

 The Curriculum for Excellence is described by Education Scotland as "placing learners at the heart of education".
-It is underpinned by "four capacities" – Successful Learners, Confident Individuals, Responsible Citizens and Effective Contributors – which are designed to reflect and recognise the lifelong nature of education and learning.

 Education Scotland claims that as part of their learner journey, all "children and young people in Scotland are entitled to experience a coherent curriculum from 3 to 18, in order that they have opportunities to develop the knowledge, skills and attributes they need to adapt, think critically and flourish in today's world".
 The totality of the Curriculum for Excellence can be experienced through Curriculum areas and associated subjects, Interdisciplinary learning, Ethos and life of the school as well as wider Opportunities for personal achievement.